Brock University’s Anti-spam Filter System

 Brock University’s Anti-Spam System

-Brock University uses a multi-level anti-spam system to limit the amount of spam that its users receive.
-No anti-spam system can completely eliminate spam e-mail for two reasons: it is often impossible to automatically distinguish between legitimate and spam e-mail, and the tactics used by the creators of spam messages are constantly changing in an attempt to circumvent spam filter programs.
+All Brock employees and students with an @brocku.ca email account benefit as EOP significantly enhances email spam and malware detection and protection.
+Even so, no anti-spam system can completely eliminate spam e-mail for two reasons: it is difficult to automatically distinguish between legitimate and spam e-mail, and the tactics used by the creators of spam messages are constantly changing in an attempt to circumvent spam filter programs.
+To learn more about how to report spam and phishing emails, click here.